Best Zucchini Recipes and Health Benefits

 Can you have zucchini for breakfast?

 When it comes to breakfast, zucchini may not be your first thought as an ingredient to use.
 However, zucchinis are actually considered to be more of a fruit than a vegetable!
 With that in mind, I went searching for a breakfast recipe for zucchinis.
 I found Baker by Nature, she posted an intriguing recipe for zucchini pancakes using Greek yogurt and whole wheat flour.
 She suggests serving them with fresh berries and a drizzle of maple syrup.
 The picture she shared made them look amazing!
-To be more myWW friendly, use a nonfat Gre
+To be more myWW friendly, use nonfat Greek yogurt.

 Is it good to eat zucchini every day?

 As I mentioned before, zucchini at every meal or even on a daily basis can be a bit much for any person.
 We also know that too much of anything is never a good thing.
 That being said, zucchini is a great source of vitamins and minerals to maintain healthy eating habits.

 It is one of the most versatile vegetables as it takes on a lot of the flavors from whatever you are cooking it with.
 From pizzas to pasta bowls, soups to sandwiches, there’s a recipe out there for everyone.

 - Herbs and Spices: basil, oregano, garlic, thyme, ginger or cinnamon